Twelve Oaks Mall

 Twelve Oaks Mall is an enclosed super-regional shopping mall in Novi, Michigan, United States.
-Opened in 1977, it is currently anchored by Macy's, JCPenney, and Nordstrom, with two vacant anchor spaces last occupied by Lord & Taylor and Sears.
-It is owned and managed by Taubman Centers, its original developer, and is one of the largest malls in Michigan in terms of gross leasable area and total stores.
+Opened in 1977, it is anchored by Macy's, JCPenney, and Nordstrom, with a vacant anchor space last occupied by Lord & Taylor.
+A former Sears anchor was redeveloped into Dick's House of Sport, Primark, and Round1.
+It is owned and managed by the Simon Property Group, which acquired the previous owner, manager and original co-developer, Taubman Realty Group (formerly Taubman Centers) in November 2025, and is one of the largest malls in Michigan in terms of gross leasable area and total stores.

 History

 Planning and opening

 Planning for the mall began in 1967 when the J.L.
 Hudson Corporation purchased land at the intersection of 12 Mile and Novi roads.
 Prior to its development as a mall, the site was proposed to be used as a landfill.
 Opposition by residents and the then-Village of Novi prevented the establishment of the landfill.

 Another mall proposal in Farmington Township (now Farmington Hills) was proposed by The Taubman Company and Homart Development.
 Sears was signed on to anchor the proposed shopping center, and Hudson's was rumored to anchor the mall as well.
 The mall was to be located at Thirteen Mile Road, between Haggerty and Halsted, and set to open in 1974.
 Opposition to the proposed mall in Farmington Township pushed the developers west to the current location in Novi.

 Twelve Oaks Mall was then developed as a joint venture between A. Alfred Taubman, Homart Development, and the Dayton-Hudson Corporation, Excavation of the site began in the spring of 1975, and construction began later that fall.
 The mall opened on August 2, 1977, anchored by Hudson's, with Sears opening on October 1, 1977, Lord & Taylor on March 6, 1978, and finally JCPenney on May 3, 1978.

 The mall was designed by Gruen Associates, founded by the pioneer of the American shopping mall Victor Gruen, and Richard Prince.
 The head builder was Richard Marrone.
 The mall is one of three super-regional Taubman malls built in Metro Detroit during the late 1970s, the other two being Lakeside Mall in Sterling Heights and Fairlane Town Center in Dearborn.